li-clutter-org/loadimpact-sdk-python/README.md

 })
 ```

-The available load zone are as follows:
+The available load zones are as follows:
 ```python
 # Amazon load zones
 LoadZone.AMAZON_US_ASHBURN